-When a couple divorces, separates, or remains unmarried, proper arrangements must be made in order to ensure that any shared children are properly cared for and provided for.
+When a couple divorces, separates, or remains unmarried, proper arrangements must be made so any shared children are properly cared for and provided for.
 If you need help in negotiating initial support orders, making modifications to existing orders, or pursuing legal action against a non-paying parent, a qualified Huntington Beach child support lawyer can guide you through the processes involved.

 In California, both parents are legally required to contribute as equally as possible to their child’s upbringing, with the principle that the child should have access to the same standard of living they would have if their parents were married.
 Whether you are seeking help with establishing or changing your portion of that responsibility or need help enforcing the other parent’s obligation, an experienced and skilled child support attorney can help you.